 Step 2: Make The Corn Casserole Filling

 Now it's time to assemble the corn casserole.
-So, the first thing you'll want to do is take out a large bowl and add the drained whole kernel corn, cream style corn, corn muffin mix, sour cream, and butter to it.
+First, take out a large bowl and add the drained whole kernel corn, cream-style corn, corn muffin mix, sour cream, and butter to it.

-Then, give everything a good mix with a rubber spatula until all of the ingredients are well combined.
+Then, mix everything well with a rubber spatula until all the ingredients are well combined.
 With that said, be careful not to overmix it because you don't want to mash up the fresh corn pieces.

 Step 3: Bake The Corn Casserole